BCLab-UNM/SwarmBaseCode-ROS/README.md

 relevant data coming from ROS messages to the logic controller (which in turn may pass that data on to individual controllers).
 Ten times per second, ROSAdapter calls `DoWork()` on the logic controller, and takes action based on the `Result` returned by that call.
-Action is typically sending a message that will cause the wheels or gripper to move.
+Taking action typically means sending a message that will cause the wheels or gripper to move.
 The easiest way to trigger some other action is to have the ROSAdapter poll the logic controller at regular intervals to check whether some event has occurred (a good example of this is checking whether a manual waypoint has been reached).

 ### Logic Controller